 Some of the prettiest jewelry, can be purchased at thrift stores for less than pennies on the dollar.
 If you discover a bracelet or necklace with a missing link or a lost clasp, a few moments can repair them like new.
-Inexpensive findings (links and clasps) can be purchased at craft stores, or on line at jewelry supply sites.

 A few years ago, vintage jewelry was much easier to find in places like thrift stores and much less expensive.
 Now what I can find for a reasonable price usually has some flaws.
 I get past that by restoring the pieces.